Link Search Menu Expand Document

 • move the virtual IP address to the original interface

-To add an alias, use the following command:
+To add a VIP, use the following command:

 Example:

-NOTE: the alias will not appear in the network configuration of the backup node.
+The VIP will appear in the network configuration of the backup node only when the node becomes primary.

-To remove an alias, use the following command:
+To remove a VIP, use the following command:

 Example: